How to Get Out of Debt on a Low Income

 Financial Help for Women and Families

-Single parenting can add to the challenges of a low-income household.
+Single parenting can double the challenges of a low-income household.
 Financial help for single parents is available through:

 • WIC – Provides supplemental food and more to low-income pregnant women and mothers, as well as children up to age 5